 Student Policy Summit

 The AACN Student Policy Summit is a three-day conference held in Washington, DC and is open to baccalaureate and graduate nursing students enrolled at an AACN member institution.
 Students who attend SPS are immersed in didactic program sessions focused on the federal policy process and nursing’s role in professional advocacy.
-Registration is on a first-come, first-serve basis.
-Registration priority will be given to applicants who have not previously attended the Student Policy Summit.
-Registration is limited to five students per AACN institution.
-The 2014 Summit will take place March 23-25.
+The 2015 Summit will take place March 22-24.

 Testimony from Past Student Policy Summit Attendees

 "The AACN Student Policy Summit was an inspiring reminder of the important role that nurses play at the policy table.
 Nurses have a natural place in politics.
 We advocate for our patients at the bedside; we must do it in the halls of Congress, too.
 Meeting nursing leaders from the Robert Wood Johnson Foundation, the National Institute of Nursing Research, and the US Department of Health and Human Services reinvigorated and renewed my commitment to make my voice heard and to take my advocacy beyond the bedside.
 At the AACN Student Policy Summit, students learn how to effectively advocate and then get to put it into action directly on Capitol Hill.
 I met with my Senator’s staff to promote the unique role of nursing and to advocate for the education of future nurses and nurse faculty.
 The AACN Student Policy Summit is a remarkable opportunity to learn from lobbyists, legislators, and nursing policy leaders about how we as nurses can be a part of our vibrant political system to influence the national agenda.
 I would highly encourage all nursing students to join us in the nation’s capital for the 2014 Student Policy Summit.
 Come discover your own place at the policy table!"